Film submissions for SXSW 2017 will open in the summer of 2016 – sign up to be notified when submissions open.

 Directors: John Heyn, Jeff Krulik

 Hailed as one of the greatest rock films ever, this short documentary follows the tailgating antics of metal fans in a parking lot before a Judas Priest concert in 1986.
 This year marks the 30th anniversary of a pre-internet viral video cult classic.
+The Barton Hills Choir will perform Judas Priest's 'You've Got Another Thing Coming' with heavy metal/hard rock living legend Jason McMaster aka Pastor McMaster from the Church of Disaster.

 This screening will take place on Saturday, March 12 and is open to the public with the free SXSW Guest Pass.